Gain the skills to effectively lead, inspire, and develop teams within organizations of every size, field, and industry.

 Who can benefit

-The B.S. in Management program is especially valuable for:
+The evening B.S. in Management program is especially valuable for:

 The B.S. in Management program draws from the University of Redlands outstanding faculty, who bring to the classroom an optimal blend of theory and practice—and an appreciation of the life experience and workplace insights of adult learners.